How to ace your video essay

 There is nothing more distracting than a messy room or a pile of dirty dishes next to the kitchen sink.
 The same thing goes for any background noise that may make it difficult for the admissions evaluator to hear your voice.
 Remember, you want the admissions evaluator to focus on you and your story!
 So when you are recording your videos, pick a quiet place and be aware of your background.
 This is not to say that you have to have a neutral background (though that is fine).
 Instead, you can get creative and incorporate your background or even props into your response.
 Remember that there is a thin line between creativity and being over the top, so be mindful of that if you choose to take a more original route!2.
 Prepare stories beforehand

 Storytelling is effective whether it is expressed in writing or orally.
 It’s a great way to hook your reader and distinguish your video among other candidates!
-Using our Storybuilder platform you can prepare a portfolio of different stories.
-One of the best features of Storybuilder is a voice-to-text tool to record your stories and analyze the transcript.
-This is especially helpful as you refine your stories.
+Using StoryBuilder, you can prepare a portfolio of different stories.
+One of the best features of StoryBuilder is a voice-to-text tool to record your stories and analyze the transcript.
+This is especially helpful as you refine your stories.3.
+Practice makes perfect

 One of the advantages of being able to record your own interview response is that you have the opportunity to practice beforehand!
 By practicing, you can work the kinks out of your story and refine your responses.
 With this said, you should be careful not to sound overly rehearsed as if you are reading off of a script.
 You should not memorize your stories, but should instead read them in a natural and authentic way.
 When in doubt, you can record yourself on video and watch it to see how you are coming off.